 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-There is a stainless steel sink unit together with a range of floor and wall mounted storage units within the kitchen.
+There are stainless steel sink units within the kitchen and utility rooms along with floor mounted storage units.
 Skirtings and architraves are formed in timber with a varnished finish and internal doors are of timber panel or of timber and glazed design.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out. Тисріассь There is a wood burning stove fitted within the living room.
+Chimney breasts and Visually inspected.
+No testing of the flues or fittings was carried out. fireplaces There is a multi fuel stove fitted within the living room.
 Internal decorations Visually inspected.
-Painted and papered finishes.
-Cellars None.
+Painted and papered finishes along with timber linings.
+Cellars Visually inspected where there was safe and purpose-built access.
+None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit located within the hallway cupboard.
+Main supply with the meter and consumer unit located within the box room/study.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the Surveyor will state that in the report and will not turn them on.
-LPG bottle supply for the kitchen hob.
+No Supply.
 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is from a mains supply.
-The bathroom is fitted with a wc, wash hand basin, Jacuzzi bath and separate shower cubicle with mixer fitting.
+The bathroom is fitted with a coloured suite comprising of a WC, wash and basin and bath.
+Both ensuite showrooms have a WC, wash hand basin and shower cubicle with mixer fitting.